syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/template-studio.md

 #### Server Application, ASP.NET Core hosted Web Application, and Progressive Web Application with ASP.NET Core hosted

-1. For register the application, submit your email address and create a password.
+1. To register the application, submit your email address and create a password.

     ![Register the application](../images/RegisterApplication.png)